samouraiworld/gnolove/README.md

 ### Contribute

-We welcome contributions from the community !
+We welcome contributions from the community!
 Check out our [contribution guide](CONTRIBUTING.md) to get started.

 👉 [Contribute to the project](https://github.com/samouraiworld/gnolove)